wso2/docker-open-banking/dockerfiles/ubuntu/obam/README.md

 ##### 1. Stop the API Manager container if it's already running.

-In WSO2 API Manager 1.4.0 product distribution, `carbon.xml` configuration file <br>
+In WSO2 Open Banking API Manager 1.4.0 product distribution, `carbon.xml` configuration file <br>
 can be found at `<DISTRIBUTION_HOME>/repository/conf`.
 Copy the file to some suitable location of the host machine, <br>
 referred to as `<SOURCE_CONFIGS>/carbon.xml` and change the offset value under ports to 1.